Guide for New Attorneys

 Newly Admitted Attorneys - NJSBA Membership Application

-Attorneys admitted in 2020 can join for $25 (*First and second year attorneys receive free membership to any sections of interest).
-Click here to download the application
+Attorneys admitted in 2022 can join the NJSBA for Free. (*First year attorneys also receive free membership to any sections of interest).
+Click here to download the application or email [email protected].

 New Jersey Lawyer Special Edition